Choosing a place to study

-- The Unistats site allows you to compare courses at different institutions and can give you all sorts of information including the cost of accommodation and student satisfaction.
+- The Unistats site allows you to compare courses at different institutions and can give you all sorts of information including the cost of accommodation.

 - Each college and university produces a prospectus and has a website that will help answer your questions.

-- For those institutions that interest you most, attend an open day.
+- For those institutions that interest, attend an open day.
 This is an excellent opportunity to meet students and lecturers, view the facilities and get a general feel for the institution and town or city.